 speaker

 Chief Executive Officer

-Yeah, Alessandra.
-Thanks for the question.
-You know, as we stated previously, you know, we continue to try to rationalize markets and lower our cost base in each market.
+Yeah, Alexander, thanks for the question.
+As we stated previously, we continue to try to rationalize markets and lower our cost base in each market.
 And we're doing that, as you can see, through growing our e-com portfolio, but also make sure that we're serving our customers in as strong a way as we can in each market.
 And so in doing that, we're constantly assessing through our real estate committee the right number of stores, the right position of those stores.
-So we did open 11 Gen next stores in the quarter, but we also closed, you know, 30 to 40 stores within the time frame.
+We did open 11 Gennex stores in the quarter, but we also closed 30 to 40 stores within the timeframe.
 We continue to do that over the course of the year.
-We're not going to state a number in terms of the number of stores that we will ultimately close.
+We're not gonna state a number in terms of the number of stores that we will ultimately close.
 All I'll say is that we're continuing to optimize our markets to best serve our customers and to be as cost efficient in those markets as possible.
-One thing we're super excited about is that we're now opening incremental net new stores, both in full stores and showrooms.
-And we think the showrooms in particular are a very efficient way to cover the markets we're in more thoroughly with lower working capital, smaller footprints, and sort of a more efficient box in terms of profitability.
+One thing we're super excited about is that we're now opening opening incremental net new stores both in full stores and showrooms and we think the showrooms in particular are a very efficient way to cover the markets we're in more thoroughly with lower working capital smaller footprints and sort of a more efficient box in terms of profitability okay that's helpful thank you and then

+speaker